 They did an excellent job to make you think that Jack Heaton is the man.

 However, if you google the name Jack Heaton, CEO & founder of AD Formula, the results you’re going to get are similar to what you are about to read here.

 In other words, Jack Heaton is a fake character.
 He doesn’t even exist.
-I’ll prove this under the Warning Signs headline.
+I’ll prove this at the end of my AD Formula review.

 In other words, it turns out to be a scam.